a-soapy/Framer-for-beginners/readme.md

 ## Run Through
 ### Welcome!
 Happy to have you on board!
 I hope you’ll find this document helpful to learn, teach, or learn to teach Framer.
 It’s the first of a series which aims to make its readers and users more confident in their Framer prototyping abilities, and broaden their understanding of code.

-NB: If you haven’t already, don’t forget to ask Alex on the Mobile team for a Framer license!

 ### What’s in a Framer project folder?
 Let’s dive in with the very basics: